-- txclk Transmitter clock (Internal Signal). - rxclk Receiver base clock (Internal Signal). - xcki Input from XCK pin (internal Signal).
-Used for synchronous slave operation. - xcko Clock output to XCK pin (Internal Signal).
-Used for synchronous master operation. - fosc XTAL pin frequency (System Clock).
+txclk Transmitter clock (Internal Signal).

+rxclk Receiver base clock (Internal Signal).

+xcki Input from XCK pin (internal Signal).
+Used for synchronous slave operation.

+xcko Clock output to XCK pin (Internal Signal).
+Used for synchronous master operation.

+fosc XTAL pin frequency (System Clock).

-Internal Clock Generation -Internal clock generation is used for the asynchronous and the synchronous masterThe Baud Rate Generatormodes of operation.
-The description in this section refers to Figure 53.
+Internal Clock Generation - The Baud Rate Generator Internal clock generation is used for the asynchronous and the synchronous master modes of operation.
+The description in this section refers to Figure 54.

 The USART Baud Rate Register (UBRR) and the down-counter connected to it function as a programmable prescaler or baud rate generator.
-The down-counter, running at system clock (f{osc}), is loaded with the UBRR value each time the counter has counted down to zero or when the UBRRL Register is written.
+The down-counter, running at system clock ($f{\rm osc}$), is loaded with the UBRR value each time the counter has counted down to zero or when the UBRRL Register is written.
 A clock is generated each time the counter reaches zero.
-This clock is the baud rate generator clock output (= f{osc} /(UBRR+1)).
+This clock is the baud rate generator clock output (= $f{\rm osc}$ /(UBRR+1)).
 The Transmitter divides the baud rate generator clock output by 2, 8 or 16 depending on mode.
 The baud rate generator output is used directly by the Receiver's clock and data recovery units.
-However, the recovery units use a state machine that uses 2, 8 or 16 states depending on mode set by the state of the UMSEL, U2X and DDR_XCK bits.
+However, the recovery units use a state machine that uses 2, 8 or 16 states depending on mode set by the state of the UMSEL, U2X and DDR XCK bits.

-Table 49 contains equations for calculating the baud rate (in bits per second) and for calculating the UBRR value for each mode of operation using an internally generated clock source.
+Table 48 contains equations for calculating the baud rate (in bits per second) and for calculating the UBRR value for each mode of operation using an internally generated clock source.